Cananga odorata: Ylang-ylang essential oil

-Characteristics

 The fragrance of ylang-ylang is rich and deep with notes of rubber and custard, and bright with hints of jasmine and neroli, thus it is sometimes described as heavy, sweet, and carries a slightly fruity floral scent.
 The essential oil of the flower is obtained through steam distillation of the flowers and separated into different grades (extra, 1, 2, or 3) according to when the distillates are obtained.
-The main aromatic components of ylang-ylang oil are benzyl acetate, linalool, p-cresyl methyl ether, and methyl benzoate, responsible for its characteristic odor.

-Chemical constituents

-Typical chemical compositions of the various grades of ylang-ylang essential oil are reported as:
+Ylang-ylang essential oil contain the following: